hunterxcobby/100-days-of-code/log.md

 **Today's Progress**: AirBnB revised with cohort 18- packages && modules, BaseModel, JSON  Serialization and Deserialization, CRUD

 1. **Understanding and Implementing cmd Module:**
-   - Discussed and implemented a simple command-line interface using the `cmd` module.
+   - learned and implemented a simple command-line interface using the `cmd` module.
    - Created a basic structure for a user management system with commands like create, read, update, destroy.

 2. **Integration of UUID and Time:**